-In 2005 I discovered that turning myself into a pseudo-critic was the perfect way to sustain a heavy listening habit: It acted as a free ticket to concerts and provided a valuable platform to spread the word about artists I enjoyed and appreciated.
-Jazz had first piqued my interest in early secondary school, when I started playing tenor saxophone and drew massive inspiration from a classroom visit by British musical titan Courtney Pine.
+In 2005 I discovered that turning myself into a pseudo-critic was the perfect way to sustain a heavy listening habit: It acted as a free ticket to concerts and provided a valuable platform to spread the word about artists I liked.
+Jazz first piqued my interest in early secondary school, when I started playing tenor saxophone and drew inspiration from a classroom visit by the British maestro Courtney Pine.

-My initial witterings were published in the form of reviews on AllAboutJazz.com, the Internet’s leading hub for all things jazzified.
+My first reviews were published on AllAboutJazz.com, the Internet’s leading hub for all things jazzified.
 Soon enough, I started getting into jazz writing in a bigger way, setting up interviews with musicians that intrigued me.

 The first was Geoff Wilkinson, producer and creator of Us3, the pioneering jazz/hip-hop crossover project that hit big-time success in 1992 as the first Blue Note artist to go platinum.
 But, as you can read here, the charming Yorkshireman’s tale is not all fine cars and fast champagne…